On the non-Poissonian repetition pattern of FRB121102

 The first factor in the last equation, the probability density for the time of the first observed burst, is slightly more complicated than the others.
 Since there is no previously observed burst, this is not a pure Weibull distribution.
 However, we will relate the two distributions in the following way: Consider the interval $\d_{01} = t_1 - t_0$ between the last unobserved burst and the first observed burst.
 The probability distribution for the length of this interval is characterized by the Weibull distribution, which describes the distribution for interval lengths in general, and the fact that the observation started within this interval.
-The probability for the latter fact is proportional to the length of the interval so that we can write\footnote{We use $\mathcal{P}$ to denote probability densities and $P$ to denote probabilities.}
+The probability for the latter fact is proportional to the length of the interval so that we can write

 and thus

 To ensure the correct normalization, the full probability distribution has to be

 where